stathisar/CAJG-2020-Conference/README.md

 The demo-model is also attached in the repository.
 As stated in paper, Neural Network classification is at early stage, the related files are provided as justification of that initial creation of a CNN image classification model.

+The rest of the script approaches can be found in previous publications.
+In case of being interested please check thethe AJGS-Fire-Management-Social-Networks repository of the author.

 For more information please seek the paper or contact the author: e.arapostathis@gmail.com